This Week in Petroleum History, November 12 to November 18

 November 15, 1906 – Government seeks Breakup of Standard Oil

 U.S. Attorney General Charles Bonaparte filed suit to compel dissolution of the Standard Oil of New Jersey.
 An 1892 court decision had ordered the Standard Oil Trust to be dissolved, but John D. Rockefeller had reorganized it and continued to operate from New York.
 Although the Justice Department would win this latest suit, Standard Oil would appeal to the U.S. Supreme Court, which finally affirmed the lower court’s decision in May 1911, mandating dissolution of Standard Oil into 34 separate companies.

 November 15, 1952 – Williston Basin produces One-Millionth Barrel of Oil

 The Williston Basin produced its millionth barrel of oil.
 The oil came from five fields in three counties in North Dakota – Williams, McKenzie and Mountrail.
 By the end of the year production reached 356,000 barrels a month.

 “Oil was first found in the Williston Basin along the Cedar Creek Anticline in southeastern Montana, in the 1920s,” noted the North Dakota Geological Survey in 1988.
 “The basin did not become a major oil province until the 1950s when large fields were discovered in North Dakota.”
 Amerada Petroleum began the search for oil in the basin in 1946 and found it on Clarence Iverson’s farm in 1951, as explained First North Dakota Oil Well.

 November 17, 1949 – USGS looks for Oil and Gas Producing Areas

-The U.S. Geological Survey embarked on a massive geological study of the United States with more than 70 geologists engaged in intensive investigations covering 22 states and the Alaska Territory.
+The U.S. Geological Survey embarked on a massive geological study of the United States.
+More than 70 geologists engaged in intensive investigations covering 22 states and the Alaska Territory.
 Their mission was to define areas best suited for oil and natural gas exploration.
 Computer technology would later transform USGS topographic mapping science from prints to digital data and on-line based applications.